 - Environmental regulations: Govern the disposal and recycling of electronic waste

 Globally, policies such as export controls and technology regulations also affect the availability and development of industrial chips.
-These rules aim to maintain security, ensure fair trade, and promote innovation.
+Compliance ensures quality, maintains operational safety, and mitigates risks.

 Discover Tools and Resources for Industrial Chip Applications

-Several tools and resources help engineers, developers, and learners understand and work with industrial-grade chips effectively.
+Several tools and resources help engineers, developers, and learners work with industrial-grade chips effectively.
 These tools support design, simulation, testing, and implementation.

 - EDA (Electronic Design Automation) software: For chip design and simulation